 Microfibre Dog Towel

 We Australians love our beach holidays, and many dogs love splashing around in the water too.
 However, nobody likes wet dog smell – particularly in your car.
-Before you get back in the car, dry your pooch with a microfibre towel.
+Before you get back in the car, dry your pooch with a microfibre towel or 2 in 1 Towel and Robe.
 These towels are super absorbent to help you get as much moisture off your pup as possible.
 They dry quickly, making them easy to pack without soaking the rest of your luggage.

 Packing a few collapsible bowls allow you to feed your pup while on the go.
 These handy bowls lay flat when not in use so they take up minimal space in your luggage.
 Make sure that your pup stays hydrated at all times.
 The last thing you want while on holiday is an emergency trip to the vet because your dog is overheated.